 Please enter your name.

-The Division of Neurology at the Cincinnati Children’s Hospital Medical Center (CCHMC) offers three fellow training programs, in Clinical Neurophysiology (1 year), Epilepsy (2 years), and combined Epilepsy-Sleep (2 years).
+The Division of Neurology at Cincinnati Children’s Hospital Medical Center offers three fellow training programs, in Clinical Neurophysiology (1 year), Epilepsy (2 years), and combined Epilepsy-Sleep (2 years).
 Up to two qualified applicants are accepted per year.
-Neurology fellowship training at CCHMC provides applicants with resources at one of the top ranked children’s hospitals in the United States for both Patient Care and Research.
+Neurology fellowship training at Cincinnati Children's provides applicants with resources at one of the top ranked children’s hospitals in the United States for both Patient Care and Research.
 The Neurology Division is one of the largest and most successful child neurology clinical and research programs in the United States, with innovative, recognized programs in Epilepsy, Epilepsy Surgery, Clinical Trials, and Neurophysiology.
 We are also affiliated with the University of Cincinnati Medical Center, which allows for flexibility in obtaining clinical and research training based on the applicants’ career interests.

 The Clinical Neurophysiology fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Psychiatry and Neurology (ABPN).
 Completion of the program qualifies fellows for the ABPN Clinical Neurophysiology Board examination.

 The Epilepsy Fellowship is recommended for applicants interested in academic medicine, research and extended training in epilepsy.
 Mentored research in epilepsy-related fields is offered.
 The additional year allows for an emphasis on developing long-term research projects and application for funding.